Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ![perf-test](assets/perf-test-4.png)

 These metrics as well as their dimensions will be used during the execution of the SLIs. <br>
-As we already added the "testservice" tagged, we can simply run the 3rd pipeline within Jenkins. <br>
+As we already added the "<b>testservice</b>" tagged, we can simply run the 3rd pipeline within Jenkins. <br>
 Back in Jenkins, click on "<b>03-performancetest-qualitygate</b>". <br><br>
 Change the form with the following details:<br>
 Service: <b>testservice</b><br>